okjuan/vbook/_posts/2026-08-26-indonesia.md

 - research how to get the Development Permit for our building
 - eat breakfast and get picked up by Z's aunt
 - get iced coffee drinks to go from Kopitera
-- spend a few hours walking through Taman Hutan Raya Ir.
-H. Djuanda park seeing monkeys, eating snacks and drinks, and walking through colonial caves
+- spend a few hours walking through Tahura Dago (park) seeing monkeys, eating snacks and drinks, and walking through colonial caves
+- eat perkedel (fried dough balls filled with potato) with fresh sambal with Z and her aunt and drink bottled orange juice while they drink fresh coconut
+- drink cincau before leaving
 - try to get into Wheels for lunch